QOOlajide/Project-1-Eid-Webpage/README.md

 # Project-1-Eid-Webpage
-# 2025 Eid-Al-Adha Festivity Webpage 🎉🕌
+# 2025 Eid-Al-Fitr Festivity Webpage 🎉🕌

 ## 🌙 About the Project
 This is a personal web development journey where I’m building a dynamic, user-friendly webpage dedicated to the 2025 Eid al-Adha celebration.
 Over ten weeks, I’ll be adding new features while learning and applying HTML, CSS, and JavaScript.